Club Profile

 Rivalries

-If you ask any Plymouth Argyle fan who their biggest rival is, they will definitely say fellow Devon club Exeter City.
-The two clubs have been playing each other since 1908, and it is one of the top rivalries in English football.
-Both clubs went professional in the early 1900s, and within a year of Exeter going professional, they had played their…
+Argyle and fellow Devon club Exeter City have been played each other since 1908, and it is one of the top rivalries in English football.
+Both clubs went professional in the early 1900s, and within a year of Exeter going professional, they had played their first friendly match.
+The two were placed in the same league and met quite often over the years in the lower levels of English football.
+The current head-to-head stats give Plymouth Argyle a slight edge with 38 wins to Exeter’s 29, and 26 draws.
+They will meet twice this season in League One.

 Women's Team

 Plymouth Argyle Women Football Club was founded in 1975 under the name Plymouth Pilgrims.
 The club had decent success in the 1970s and ’80s, and even made it to the FA Cup Final in 1976 and 1977.
-Prior to the 2001–02 season, the club was invited to join the Plymouth Argyle organization, and the name was then changed to the Plymouth Argyle Ladies….
+Prior to the 2001–02 season, the club was invited to join the Plymouth Argyle organization, and they are now in the Women’s National League South at tier 4.
+Home games are at Home Park occasionally but more often at Manadon Sports Hub.

 Songs